 This course helps the student both design and manage successful organizational staffing practices.
 Students will be challenged to conceptualize the complex set of both internal and external influences that define the boundaries within which staffing activities take place.
-Pre-requisite: BUSI 4123

-BUSI 4223 Managerial Accounting
+BUSI 4223A Managerial Accounting